GoatThroat Pumps for the Electronics Manufacturing Industry

 Choosing the proper drum pumps for electronics manufacturing is an important task for anyone who is in charge of designing or managing a working environment.
 The fact of the matter is that preventing injuries and exposure to hazardous chemicals is a serious task that requires a serious pump.
-GoatThroat® designs pumps that are suitable for anyone looking for drum pumps that can be used in a manufacturing environment.
-This is a leading product to know about when searching for a chemical transfer pump that is approved for safe contact with a wide variety of liquids such as acids, caustics and other corrosives.
+GoatThroat® design pumps that are suitable for anyone looking for drum pumps that can be used in a manufacturing environment.
+This is a leading product to know about when searching for a chemical transfer pump that is approved for safe contact with a wide variety of liquids such as acids, caustics, and other corrosives.
 This is also a choice that should be considered when sourcing a barrel pump for solvents that can be used in an electronics manufacturing environment.
-A GoatThroat pump can help to reduce spills and create an environment which meets compliance requirements.
+A GoatThroat pump can help to reduce spills and create an environment that meets compliance requirements.
 The specific plastic that is used in these pumps makes them capable of being used with everything from food-grade materials to flammable liquids.

-Barrel Pumps for Chemical Transfer
+Safe Chemical Transfer

 GoatThroat chemical transfer pumps bring reliability and ease of use to an electronics manufacturing environment.
 They can be used with a variety of flammable liquids.
 What’s more, they meet both NFPA 77 and NFPA 30 requirements.
 Our pumps can play an integral role in preventing spills and reducing hazards that can lead to costly and time-consuming injuries and will mitigate worker compensation claims by preventing worker exposure to hazardous chemicals and by eliminating repetitive motion and other injuries.